ucsb-cs148-w26/pj02-ai-cooking/team/sprint01/lec06.md

-Project: AI Cooking App
+# Lect06 Scrum Project: Pantry Pal

-Mentor: Self Mentored
+**Mentor:** Self Mentored

-Meeting Time: lect06
+**Meeting Time:** Lect06

-Type of Meeting: Daily Scrum
+**Type of Meeting:** Daily Scrum

-Team: Krisha[X], Daniel[X], Yuxi[X], Andy[X], Mahima[X]
+**Team:** Krisha[X], Daniel[X], Yuxi[X], Andy[X], Mahima[X]

+---

-Scribed Discussion:
+## Scribed Discussion

-We discussed our MVP, and everyone contributed their ideas.
+- We discussed our MVP, and everyone contributed their ideas.

-Mahima has been working on creating the Firebase database for the app.
+- Mahima has been working on creating the Firebase database for the app.

-Krisha has been working on making pantry items visible and finished the Input Inventory form.
+- Krisha has been working on making pantry items visible and finished the Input Inventory form.

-Daniel finished creating the automated expiration date aspect.
+- Daniel finished creating the automated expiration date aspect.

-Yuxi has finished the onboarding form.
+- Yuxi has finished the onboarding form.

-Andy has been working on finishing the image scanner aspect and recipe generation.
+- Andy has been working on finishing the image scanner aspect and recipe generation.

-Everyone will continue working on their tasks for the MVP.
+- Everyone will continue working on their tasks for the MVP.